Nolij/Zume/README.md

 - Fabric: Any version supported by Fabric Keybinding API v1 (currently 14.4+)
 - NeoForge: 20.4+ (requires NeoForge 20.4.195+)
-- LexForge: 14.4+ (requires MixinBootstrap before 16.1)
+- LexForge: 14.4 - 20.5 (requires MixinBootstrap before 16.1) (there are currently no plans to support 20.6+)
 - Legacy Fabric: Any version supported by Legacy Fabric Keybinding API v1 (currently 7.10 - 12.2)
 - Babric (Fabric for Minecraft Beta): Any version supported by Station API (currently b7.3)
 - Vintage Forge: 8.9 - 12.2 (requires MixinBooter or UniMixins)